WordPress/gutenberg/packages/components/src/navigator/README.md

 ###### `path`: `string`

-The screen&quot;s path, matched against the current path stored in the navigator.
+The screen's path, matched against the current path stored in the navigator.

 `Navigator` assumes that screens are organized hierarchically according to their `path`, which should follow a URL-like scheme where each path segment starts with and is separated by the `/` character.

-`Navigator` will treat "back" navigations as going to the parent screen — it is therefore responsibility of the consumer of the component to create the correct screen hierarchy.
+`Navigator` will treat "back" navigations as going to the parent screen — it is, therefore, the responsibility of the consumer of the component to create the correct screen hierarchy.

 For example: